River Cruises with Thames River Services

 Westminster - St. Katharine Dock - Greenwich - Thames Barrier

 Thames River Services operate regular cruises between Westminster Pier, St. Katharine Pier & Greenwich Pier.
 Between April-October Thames River Services also operate extra services with five sailings continuing downriver to the Thames Flood Barrier each day.

 The service is formed by several modern but traditional vessels with indoor areas & open decks.

 Sightseeing with Thames River Services

 - Modern & traditional sightseeing boats with open decks.

 - Scenic cruises between Westminster, Tower of London & Greenwich passing more than 44 London landmarks.

-- Wi-Fi Audio Guide available in English, Spanish, French, Italian, German & Mandarin (Smart device & headphones are not provided, Read More)
+- Wi-Fi Audio Guide available in English, Spanish, French, Italian, German & Mandarin (Available on selected sailings.
+Smart device & headphones are not provided, Read More)

 - Cruises to the Thames Flood Barrier (Selected Dates: April-October)

 Take a one-way cruise between Westminster, St. Katharine Pier, Greenwich or the Thames Flood Barrier*.

 Take a cruise between Westminster, St. Katharine Pier, Greenwich or the Thames Flood Barrier* & return on a later sailing the same day.

 Choose by Pier